Performance#

 Tools#

 This section attempts to provide a list of performance engineering tools.
-It includes the tools provided by VI-HPS or taught in the EuroCC trainings and tools used in the projects in ICHEC.
+It includes the tools provided by VI-HPS or taught in the EuroCC trainings, tools used in the projects in ICHEC and Pyhton language specific performance tools.
 Of course there are many other options available for the HPC applications.

 Tools can be catagorised for their purpose: